Sterling St. Jacques: Early life and education

-Sterling St. Jacques was born in a city outside of Salt Lake City, Utah.
-He never knew his biological parents which caused him to become rebellious and he often ran away.
+Sterling Thomas Saint Jacques was born in a city outside Salt Lake City, Utah in 1951.
+He claimed to have never known his biological parents, which caused him to become rebellious, and he often ran away.
+His mother Lavon Ledbetter performed under the stage name Nina Hobbs, and sang with jazz bandleaders Count Basie and Duke Ellington.
 As a child, his family moved to Connecticut before returning to Salt Lake City where he attended Oquirrh School.

-As a teenager, he was adopted by actor Raymond St. Jacques in the 1960s.
-"He took an interest in me when he saw I was going nowhere and gave me the push I needed to get my head together," said St. Jacques.
-Raymond St. Jacques is noted as the first African-American to portray a cowboy on television.
-His mother Nina Hobbs, sang with jazz bandleaders Count Basie and Duke Ellington.
-St. Jacques played basketball in high school and went to school with actress Judy Garland's daughter, Lorna Luft in Hollywood.
+At age 15, he was adopted by actor Raymond St. Jacques, who was among the first African-American actors to portray a cowboy on television.
+St. Jacques later recalled, "He took an interest in me when he saw I was going nowhere and gave me the push I needed to get my head together."
+At 15, he also appeared on the Kimbo the Clown television show.
+He played basketball in high school and attended school in Hollywood with Lorna Luft, daughter of actress Judy Garland.